Kara Cooney

-Kathlyn M. (Kara) Cooney is an Egyptologist, archaeologist, professor of Egyptian Art and Architecture at UCLA and chair of the Department of Near Eastern Language and Cultures at UCLA.
+Kathlyn M. (Kara) Cooney is an American Egyptologist and archaeologist.
+She is a professor of Egyptian Art and Architecture at the University of California, Los Angeles (UCLA) specializing in craft production, coffin studies, and economies in the ancient world, particularly the Ramesside era (Nineteenth through Twentieth Dynasties) and chair of the Department of Near Eastern Language and Cultures at UCLA.

 As well as for her scholarly work, she is known for hosting television shows on ancient Egypt on the Discovery Channel as well as for writing a popular-press book on the subject.
-She specialises in craft production, coffin studies, and economies in the ancient world.

 Education and career

-Raised in Houston, she obtained her Bachelor of Arts in German and Humanities from the University of Texas in Austin in 1994.
+Raised in Houston, she obtained her Bachelor of Arts in German and Humanities from the University of Texas at Austin in 1994.
 She was awarded a PhD in 2002 by Johns Hopkins University for Near Eastern Studies.
 She was part of an archaeological team excavating at the artisans' village of Deir el Medina in Egypt, as well as Dahshur and various tombs at Thebes.
 In 2002 she was Kress Fellow at the National Gallery of Art and worked on the preparation of the Cairo Museum exhibition Quest for Immortality: Treasures of Ancient Egypt.
 After a temporary one-year position at UCLA, she took a three-year postdoctoral teaching position at Stanford University, during which, In 2005, she acted as fellow curator for Tutankhamun and the Golden Age of the Pharaohs at the Los Angeles County Museum of Art.
 She also worked for two years at the Getty Center before landing a tenure-track position at UCLA in 2009.
 Cooney's current research in coffin reuse, primarily focusing on the 20th Dynasty, is ongoing.
 Her research investigates the socioeconomic and political turmoil that have plagued the period, ultimately affecting funerary and burial practices in ancient Egypt.

 She currently resides in Los Angeles.